Housing

 Your Rights as a Tenant

-• Landlord cannot enter without 24 hours notice
+• Landlord usually cannot enter before 1-weeks notice

 • Rent can only be increased once per year